QUANTITATIVE APTITUDE QUESTIONS AND ANSWERS

 Ans: B

-50 B.C.G. vaccination is to be given to a
+50 B.C.G. vaccination is to be given to a newborn child

 (A)Immediately after birth